SweepCasinos > Reviews > Vegas X Casino

 🔹 ZIP File from Agent

-• One of the files I received opened as a basic launcher.
+• I encountered an issue where one of the files I received opened as a basic launcher.

 • After opening it, I could not find any visible developer information or a version log.

-• This Vegas X download version left me worried that I might have some weird malware installed on my device.
+• This specific Vegas X Download version left me worried that I might have some weird malware installed on my device.

 💬 SweepCasinos Take

-Signing up should be easy and quick, but Vegas X has chosen a quite different approach.
-You have to be invited.
-Not by official agents, though, but by a bunch of scattered strangers on the Internet.
+Although signing up should be easy and quick, Vegas X has chosen a different, not so easy, approach.
+While some might call it mysterious, I call it annoying because you will have to be invited.
+Not by official agents, by the way, but some random stranger you meet on the internet.

-Every step I took was based on pure assumptions: that I found the right guy to let me in, that I saw the right post, and that my password came from someone who finally knows what they’re doing.
+Literally, every step I took after knowing that little knowledge nugget was based on making assumptions: that I found the right person to let me in, that I saw the right post, and that my password came from someone who knows what they’re doing.

-Slot Games “Slots” tab (main menu) Basic reel slots, no visible paytable, no providers named
+Slots ~140 Basic reel slots, no paytable shown, no providers named

-Fish Games “Fish” tab Skill-based arcade shooters — hit targets to win
+Fish Games ~30 Arcade shooters, hit targets to win

 A screenshot of Vegas-X casino games lobby